Managing Director – Michelle Taylor RCDP MCDI FRSA

 Becky is passionate about driving innovation forward in the sector and exploring new creative ways to engage and work with students.

-Strategic Lead for Support4Progression (Inclusion and SEND) – Michelle Powell RCDP MCDI
+Strategic Lead for Support4Progression (Inclusion) – Michelle Powell RCDP MCDI

 Michelle was one of the first careers advisers to join us at Ideas4Careers in 2012.
 With many years’ experience of working as a careers adviser with young people in educational and community settings, Michelle brought her enthusiasm and expertise in working with and supporting more vulnerable young people in education.
 Now Operational and Strategic Lead for the Support4Progression programme in schools, Michelle works in partnership with schools, parents, colleges and support agencies to enable young people to transition successfully into post-16 provision.

-Working in a range of settings across the region including independent and special schools, Michelle continues to develop our Support4Progression programme, raising the profile of the work in the areas of SEND.
+Working in a range of settings across the region including independent and special schools, Michelle continues to develop our Support4Progression programme, raising the profile of the work in the areas of inclusion.

-Lead for national Quality in Careers Awards – Carol Magner RCDP MCDI
+Lead for national Quality in Careers Standard Awards – Carol Magner RCDP MCDI

 After a successful career in publishing, HR in higher education and research for the NHS, Carol is now a qualified careers and employability adviser registered with the CDI (Level 7) and school assessor for quality awards.
 She brings her experience in secondary, sixth form and specialist provision such as special schools, pupil referral units (PRUs) and young offender centres.
 Past roles have included careers & HE manager at a local successful 6th form college and college governor.